sandoche/NaivecoinStake-Proof-of-Stake-Website/_i18n/en/_posts/2018-08-04-05-Transaction-relaying.md

         ...
     })
 ```
 We create the transaction just like we did in chapter4.
-We just add the created transaction to the pool instead of instantly trying to mine a block:
+We just add the created transaction to the pool instead of instantly trying to mint a block:
 ``` ts
 const sendTransaction = (address: string, amount: number): Transaction => {
     const tx: Transaction = createTransaction(address, amount, getPrivateFromWallet(), getUnspentTxOuts(), getTransactionPool());